Davidsksilva/mosaic-stream-player/README.md

 ### Configuring

-On the current state, the player plays up tp 4 streams.
+On the current state, the player plays up to 4 streams.
 To configure the number of stream edit `config.hpp` file under /source.

 ### Running